antonyms/CMultiVec/README.md

 is no padding.

 ## Clusters Directory
-Directory containing text files N.txt which contain the clusters generated from the contexts of the Nth word in the vocabulary.
-Each line is a whitespace separated vector, representing the center of one of the clusters.
+Directory containing text files N.*.txt which contain the clusters generated from the contexts of the Nth word in the vocabulary.

+Depending on the clustering mode, they will be in different formats.

+If using the kmeans clustering mode: N.centers.txt will have on each line a whitespace separated vector, representing the center of one of the clusters.

+If using the halite clustering mode: N.hlclusters.txt will be a sequence of "Beta Clusters".
+Each Beta Cluster will list (whitespace and newline separated)

+  Correlation Cluster number\n
+  Vector of relevance\n
+  Vector of lower bounds\n
+  Vector of upper bounds\n

+Where each correlation cluster may be composed of multiple beta clusters.

 ## Expanded Vocab file